 - 1/2 cup honey (or maple syrup for a vegan version)

 - 12 ounces semi-sweet, milk or dark chocolate (for vegan version use dark chocolate, melted)

 Preheat the oven to 350 degrees F. Line a 9x13 inch baking dish or half sheet pan with parchment paper or greased tin foil.
-In a large bowl toss together the zucchini, oats, brown rice krispies, cheerio's, almonds, chia seeds, ground flax and salt.
+In a large bowl toss together the zucchini, oats, coconut oil, brown rice krispies, cheerio's, almonds, chia seeds, ground flax and salt.
 Give it all a good toss.*

 In a bowl or 2 cup glass measuring cup add the peanut butter and honey.
 Microwave the mixture on high for 30 second intervals until the mixture is smooth and almost bubbling on top (about 2 minutes).
 Stir in the vanilla extract.
 Pour the mixture over the granola and toss well, making sure all the dry ingredients are coated with the wet.

 Spread the granola into the pan and press down hard.
 I used the back of a measuring cup to press the granola into the pan (spray or oil the bottom so it does not stick and press hard!), it works awesome!

 Bake for 20 to 25 minutes.* The bars will be golden on top.
 Remove the bars and let them cool completely before cutting.
 Once cool, cut into bars.

 Line a baking sheet with wax or parchment paper.
 Dip the granola bars into the melted chocolate and place them on the baking sheet chocolate side up.
 Place the pan in the freezer for 10 minutes, remove the bars and flip them over, if desired drizzle with any remaining chocolate.
 Freeze another 5 minutes.
 Store in a sealed container or wrapped in plastic wrap.
 Can be kept in the fridge or in a cool and dark pantry or cupboard.